Insha50/Github.portfolio/README.md

 ## About Me

-I am a Python Developer with a background in Electronics and Communication Engineering.
+I am a AI/ML Engineer with a background in Electronics and Communication Engineering.
 I work with machine learning, data analysis, and image processing.
 I like building complete pipelines: from raw data to a working model.